+With non-subsidised liquefied petroleum gas (LPG) for domestic use becoming part of cooking gas sales, private marketers have sensed an opportunity.
+The ministry of petroleum and natural gas is seeking equalisation of duty for commercial LPG.
+This could help private companies such as Reliance Industries and Hyderabad-based Super Gas, which operate as parallel marketers, to enter the mainstream LPG business.
 A senior government official told Business Standard the petroleum ministry had asked its finance counterpart to equalise excise and Customs duties for the 15 million tonnes (mt) of LPG sold in the country.
 Currently, government-controlled Indian Oil Corporation (IOC), Bharat Petroleum Corporation (BPC) and Hindustan Petroleum Corporation (HPC) sell 14 mt of LPG for domestic cooking purposes.